 - Identify the components: Determine the power consumption of individual components in your gaming PC, including the CPU, GPU, motherboard, RAM, storage devices (HDD/SSD), fans, and any additional peripherals (such as monitors, speakers, etc.).
 You can find the power consumption values in the specifications provided by the manufacturer or online resources.

-- Calculate PC’s power consumption: Add up the power consumption of all the components.
+- Calculate the PC’s power consumption: Add up the power consumption of all the components.
 Typically, power consumption values are given in watts (W).
 For example, if the CPU consumes 80W, GPU consumes 150W, and other components consume 50W, the total power consumption would be 80W + 150W + 50W = 280W.

 - Determine average usage: Estimate how many hours you use your gaming PC daily.
 For instance, let’s assume you use it for 4 hours daily.